Learn more about depression: introduction

 Studies have shown that an SNRI can be more effective than an SSRI, but they're not routinely prescribed because they can lead to a rise in blood pressure.

-Antidepressants aren't addictive in the same way that illegal drugs and cigarettes are but, when you stop taking them, you may have some withdrawal symptoms, including:
+Antidepressants aren't addictive in the same way that illegal drugs and cigarettes are, but you may have some withdrawal symptoms when you stop taking them.

 - an upset stomach

 - vivid dreams at night

 - sensations in the body that feel like electric shocks